Beyond the Carnot limit: work extraction via an entropy battery: The application of quantum information

-The promises of modern resource theories, quantum batteries, and quantum heat engines include: collective power enhancement in the charging of quantum batteries \cite{PhysRevLett.120.117702}, heat engines utilizing non-energetic cold baths \cite{writeQHEoperating2018, manakil2025GSHE}, the saturation and surpassing of the classical Carnot energy efficiency limit \cite{bender2000quantum,rossnagel2014nanoscale}, and methods of error correction in quantum computers \cite{fernandez2004algorithmic, doi:10.1073/pnas.241641898}.
-Information and resource theories have also found broad application across the fields of quantum state amplification and metrology \cite{marvian2014extending, Marvian_2016, caves1982quantum}.
-Of the works presented thus far, none have explicitly explored how the entropy capacity of an ensemble changes once other conserved quantities are introduced.
-More importantly, none have explored how coherent coupling mechanisms between conserved quantities, such as those used by \cite{writeQHEoperating2018, manakil2025GSHE}, change both the efficiency of energetic work extraction and the total work extractable. \cite{croucher2018information, croucher2021thermodynamics, Guryanova_2016} have independently explored the reversible exchange of conserved quantities within the framework of generalized thermodynamics; however, they did not address the extent to which these methods influence the practicality of applying such principles to large ensembles for performing useful work.
+The fields of modern resource theories, quantum batteries, and quantum heat engines all make use of quantum information to varying extent.
+They provide pathways towards quantum advantage in quantum thermodynamic systems.
+These advantages include: collective power enhancement in the charging of quantum batteries \cite{PhysRevLett.120.117702}, heat engines utilizing non-energetic cold baths \cite{andre2025QSHE, writeQHEoperating2018, manakil2025GSHE}, non-classical and non-energetic methods of information erasure \cite{Croucher_2018, Vaccaro_2011}, the saturation and surpassing of the classical Carnot energy efficiency limit \cite{bender2000quantum,rossnagel2014nanoscale, PhysRevX.7.031044, PhysRevE.86.051105, PhysRevE.93.052120, correa2014quantum, scully2003extracting, dillenschneider2009energetics, PhysRevE.76.031105, PhysRevLett.123.240601, annurev:/content/journals/10.1146/annurev-physchem-040513-103724}, and methods of error correction in qubits \cite{fernandez2004algorithmic, doi:10.1073/pnas.241641898}.
+Information and resource theories have separately found broad application in the fields of quantum state amplification and metrology \cite{marvian2014extending, Marvian_2016, caves1982quantum}.
+This list of applications, although hardly exhaustive, does point to some of the main ways quantum information principles are used in real systems.